-Ernest Ortwein, a 28-year old German immigrant and Franco-Prussian War veteran, worked as a laborer on the farm of British-born John Hamnett, near what was soon to become the industrial center of Homestead, in the winter of 1874.
+Ernest Ortwein, a 28-year old German immigrant and Franco-Prussian War veteran, worked as a laborer on the farm of British-born John Hamnett, near what was soon to become the industrial center of Homestead.

 There, on April 29, 1874, Ortwein killed the Hamnett children, Ida and Emma, and Robert Smith, a child who worked as a farmhand, with an axe while they slept.
 He then killed John and Agnes Hamnett when they returned from visiting friends.
 After burning their bodies in an effort to conceal his crime, Ortwein fled with a small amount of cash and some jewelry.